Michael-Girma/ALab-USSD/README.md

 ALab-USSD is a USSD service built on top of  [Africa's talking](africastalking.com)'s platform for mobile solutions.

-This was originally a challenge raised by REDI link.
+This was originally a challenge raised by a [friend](https://github.com/Redi22).
 Although the solution was originally made considering africa's talking platform, this app can be used for any USSD Service provider providing the same methods of communicating with a backend USSD app.

 The service provided by this app is access to up-to-date cryptocurrency info.
 The data found through this app can be found on [coingecko](https://www.coingecko.com/).
 There API gives out valuable info and is well documented.
 Check out there API explorer [here](https://www.coingecko.com/en/api/#explore-api).